USDSync/MetaCloudExplorer/README.md

 # Azure 3D Objects

 The Azure 3D Icon set is a derivative work, created by several artists to help bring the needed visual context into the Meta Cloud Explorer.
-The application code includes an Object Resource Map that maps Azure Objects to their corresponding 3D objects.
+The application code includes an Object Resource Map that maps Azure Objects to their corresponding 3D object assets.
 By default these can use Cubes or other primitive shapes.  see: cloudarchitect.live/cloud/explorer/azure/resource_map.py

-* The icon set is not yet publicly available pending permission copyright from Microsoft.
+**The icon set is not yet publicly available pending copyright permission from Microsoft.*

 # Disconnected mode